Hurricane Isaias headed north, could hit SC on Monday

-Isaias, a lumbering tropical cyclone that has proven tricky to predict, struggled to remain a hurricane Friday afternoon and is forecast to scrape up the Atlantic coast over the weekend.
+Hurricane Isaias, a lumbering tropical cyclone that has proven tricky to predict, is forecast to scrape up the Atlantic coast over the weekend.

 The storm was hovering over the Bahamas on Friday, and barely managed to form a complete wall around its central eye as wind shear and dry air weakened it.
 Recent forecast updates have slowly pushed the predicted track of the storm west, closer to the Southeast.